Universal Music

 How Universal Music Group became the world

-In nineteen sixty-two, Philips acquired master recordings and discovered the real game.
+In 1972, Phillips formed Polygram and acquired Master Recordings and discovered the real game.
 Artists recorded once.
-The label owned the masters forever.
-Every stream, license, and sync paid the label infinitely.
+The label owned the Masters Forever.
+Every stream, license and sync paid the label infinitely.
 One performance generated infinite payoff.
 The artist earned once.
 The label earned forever and compounded wealth endlessly.
 Universal consolidated catalogs across decades and owned thousands of artists' masters.
 When streaming arrived, UMG already owned the past.
 Every song on Spotify existed because Universal licensed it.
-Songs from nineteen ninety still generated revenue.
+Songs from 1990 still generated revenue.
 The business became a passive machine that improved over time.

 Watch the full reel free on MoonReelz — moonreelz.com